An Introductory Strategy for Arbitrage Betting

 Often considered the holy grail of sports betting, Arbitrage is a complex and demanding financial tool which requires a dedicated approach from a bettor.

-To explain it as easily as it gets, Arbitrage Betting is the process of exploiting price differences between contrasting outcomes of the same event in search of guaranteed profit.
+To explain it as easily as it gets, Arbitrage Betting is the process of exploiting price differences between contrasting outcomes of the same event in search of guaranteed profit, we went over this in our Arbitrage betting guide.
 The combined odds produce a negative margin which works in the bettor’s favour and all it takes for a successful arbitrage process is to have as many different accounts with betting sites and bookmakers in order to keep an eye on the best available value.

 Bookmakers form odds on events based on their research and predictions regarding the outcome of the match/race/event and give smaller odds on the most likely outcome, which in the end yields the smaller payout.
 The good thing about having a huge variety of bookmakers and betting sites is that most of them will offer different odds on the same event – odds that vary on bookie’s personal risk assessment and value management – thus creating an Arbitrage Bet, in which the exact amount of money placed on each outcome with various bookmakers will allow you to earn more than you plan to invest with your stake bet.